python/cpython/Doc/library/test.rst

    means the test doesn't support dummy runs when ``-M`` is not specified.

-.. decorator:: bigaddrspacetest(f)
+.. decorator:: bigaddrspacetest()

-   Decorator for tests that fill the address space.  *f* is the function to wrap.
+   Decorator for tests that fill the address space.

 .. function:: make_bad_fd()